The First 30 Days of Recovery

 The length of your stay in rehab will vary depending on your personal needs and your recovery plan.
 Some people stay only 30 days while others may stay as long as 3 months so that they make sure they are very comfortable in their sobriety.
 If you have stayed 30 days and feel like you need more time then you can arrange to extend your time in the program.

-If you think you are ready to return home after 30 days then make sure to inquire about an aftercare program that you will be able to attend while living at home.
+If you think you are ready to return home after 30 days after recovery then make sure to inquire about an aftercare program that you will be able to attend while living at home.
 Aftercare is an essential part of recovery because it allows you to adjust to your living situation while still receiving the support you need to stay on track with your sobriety.
 It will usually include therapy and twelve step meetings so that you can continue to connect with other addicts.

 Even though the first 30 days might be challenging, it is the period of time when you will experience the most growth and positive change while in treatment.